chips-blockchain/docker/Chips-in-Docker.md

 > **Be aware that Docker has EVERYTHING already installed, so you are not installing anything You are only running things.**

+Each entity of the game (dealer, player) needs a separate IP address and a separate container to be run.
+E.g. I want to run a player node and a dealer node.
+I need:
+- two servers, each having a publicly accessible IP
+- run Docker container on each server
+- run dealer node inside of the first container
+- run player node inside of the second container

 1. ## Pull and run the docker image